 The device, which is made from high-quality metal, has a ring that you can use to attach the drive to so you don't lose it.
 Better yet, not only is it waterproof but also shock-, magnet-, temperature and X-ray-proof, limiting the chances of damage.

-Thanks to this flash drive's USB 3.0 support, you should expect fast data transfers.
+Thanks to this flash drive's USB 3.1 support, you should expect fast data transfers.
 You also get USB 2.0 compatibility, which means it'll work with just about any device.
-The Samsung Bar is a bit pricey compared with many other USB flash drives, but this is a device that will let you easily bring your data wherever you go, and will look darn good doing it.
+The Samsung Bar started off as a bit pricey compared with many other USB flash drives, but its price has dropped.
+This is a device that will let you easily bring your data wherever you go, and will look darn good doing it.

 If you're in the market for one of the very best USB drives available, and you're just fine spending some cash to get it, check out the SanDisk iXpand flash drive.
 The device starts at 32GB of storage, though you can configure the iXpand to have up to 256GB of space.
 It has a metal finish to improve its durability, and thanks to its USB 3.0 connectivity, the device will deliver fast data transfers.